Raffaella Laezza: Eco-Generative Architecture

 Eco-Generative Architecture is the central concept of her research.
 The methodology incorporates circular-economy principles and carbon-neutral strategies from the earliest phases of design.
 It proposes a relationship between natural systems and the geometric, structural, material, and modular principles of architecture.

-The approach begins with the study of natural forms at both macroscopic and microscopic levels.
+The approach begins with the study of natural forms at both macroscopic and microscopic levels, defining the macroscopic-scale natural forms as "Linea Terra," a terminology derived from the Italian for "ground".
 Observed patterns are translated into generative rules that guide the definition of geometries, structures, material systems, and energy-management strategies.
 The process is conceived as analogous to the development of a natural organism.

-Architectural practice
+Her research on the relationship between architecture and nature is grounded in her book Leonardo da Vinci architetto, which includes an afterword by Paolo Zellini (Mathematician) and Federico Gallo (Director of the Ambrosiana Library in Milan).
+The book was presented at Pordenonelegge in 2022.

+Architectures

-Laezza’s early design work concentrated on sacred architecture: she presented Sacred You.
+Laezza’s early design work concentrated on sacred architecture—a further proof that she conceives architecture as the spiritual art of building: she presented Sacred You.
 Multireligious Urban Center at the 10th Venice Architecture Biennale.
 In 2008, she was invited by the Italian Episcopal Conference (CEI) to participate in the competition for a new church and parish center in Dresano, Milan.
-Over the course of her career, she has participated in numerous international competitions as project lead.
-These include the competition for Piazza Castello–Foro Bonaparte in Milan (2016–2017), where her proposal In Absentia was selected for the final phase.
-Developed with Luigi Semerani and Arup Engineering, the project envisioned a large-scale system of 191 vertical elements integrated with lighting and sound design, informed by Cartesian and vector-based geometric principles.
+Over the course of her career, she has participated as project lead in numerous international contests, including the final phase of the competition for Nuovo Polo Giudiziario in Trento (2008) in collaboration with Peter Eisenman; the competition for Piazza Castello–Foro Bonaparte in Milan (2016–2017), where her proposal Bio Parco Sonoro was selected for the final phase and exhibited at Palazzo Cusani during the Salone del Mobile in 2017 as part of the installation In Absentia.
+Developed with Luigi Semerani and Arup Engineering, the project envisioned a large-scale system of 191 vertical elements integrated with lighting and sound design, informed by Cartesian and vector-based geometric principles derived from nature.

 In 2020, she designed and oversaw the installation of what is described as Italy’s first monument dedicated to people with disabilities, Umberto Laezza.
 Qui con i suoi amici istante dopo istante eroi, in collaboration with the Municipality of Rovereto.
-The monument was later officially inaugurated in a public ceremony on 7 July 2025.
+The monument, made from a local natural stone stele and a tree, was officially inaugurated in a public ceremony on 7 July 2025.

-Her temporary and itinerant architectures represent a core component of her research, offering a platform for experimentation with new formal and material languages aligned with ecological principles.
-She has contributed to multiple editions of Futura Expo in Brescia, where she curated pavilions and installations.
+She has chosen temporary and itinerant architecture as a field of experimentation for her theories, where new formal and material languages align with ecological principles.
+For multiple editions of Futura Expo in Brescia, she curated the architectural design of the pavilions.
 Among these are the Vegetal Pavilion and Futura alata e coltivabile, which are linked by their emphasis on sustainability and all carry carbon neutrality certification.
-The Vegetal Pavilion was also exhibited at the Ministry of Enterprise and Made in Italy in Rome in 2023.
+The Vegetal Pavilion was also exhibited in 2023 at Palazzo Piacentini-Vaccaro in Rome, the headquarters of the Ministry of Enterprises and Made in Italy.